Cubulation of Bruhat graphs: Introduction

-A Coxeter system $(W,S)$ is said to be \emph{minimal nonspherical} if $W$ is infinite, but every proper parabolic subgroup of $W$ is finite.
+The remaining results of this paper concern infinite Coxeter systems.
+A Coxeter system $(W,S)$ is said to be \emph{minimal nonspherical} if $W$ is infinite, but every proper parabolic subgroup of~$W$ is finite.
 For example, any irreducible affine Coxeter system is minimal nonspherical.
 All other minimal nonspherical Coxeter systems are reflection groups of hyperbolic space; see Remark~\ref{rmk:minimal}.
-Utilizing a careful study of volume growth and Poincar\'e series in Coxeter groups, we obtain the following statement in Section \ref{sec:CubulationGrowth}.
+Utilizing a careful study of volume growth and Poincar\'e series in Coxeter groups, we obtain the following statement in Section~\ref{sec:CubulationGrowth}.

-\begin{thm} Let $(W,S)$ be a minimal nonspherical Coxeter system.
-If there are infinitely many distinct elements $y \in W$ such that $[1,y]_\cB$ can be cubulated, then $(W,S)$ is of type $\tilde{A}_n$ for some $n \geq 1$. \end{thm}
+\begin{restatable*}{theoremx}{MainTheoremC} Let $(W,S)$ be a minimal nonspherical Coxeter system.
+If there are infinitely many distinct elements $y \in W$ such that the Bruhat graph $[1,y]$ can be cubulated, then $(W,S)$ is of type $\tilde{A}_n$ for some $n \geq 1$. \end{restatable*}

-Our final result provides one complete example of a Coxeter system where the converse to Theorem \ref{thm:Cubical=>Trivial} holds.
-We use the explicit formulas in type $\tilde{A}_2$ provided by Libedinsky--Patimo~\cite{LibedinskyPatimo} and Burrull--Libedinsky--Plaza~\cite{BurrullLibedinskyPlaza} to give a constructive proof of the following statement, in Section \ref{sec:A2tilde}.
+Our final result provides one complete example of an infinite Coxeter system where the converse to Theorem~\ref{thm:Cubical=>Trivial} holds.
+We use the explicit formulas for Kazhdan--Lusztig polynomials in type $\tilde{A}_2$ provided by Libedinsky--Patimo~\cite{LibedinskyPatimo} and Burrull--Libedinsky--Plaza~\cite{BurrullLibedinskyPlaza} to give a constructive proof of the following statement, in Section \ref{sec:A2tilde}.